shanaor/backhand_library_project/readme.md

 ###  Logging
 Logging is made into the Log file -- BUT ALSO - into the DataBase. <br>
-Using it in the ***Log_action method*** It is used to allow the Library owner to track the actions happening in his store so he could make his conclusion about employees and stock and even has bootstrap card presenting the Logs
+Using it in the ***Log_action method*** It is used to allow the Library owner to track the actions happening in his store so he could make his conclusions about employees and stock and even has bootstrap card presenting the Logs (and thats why it has HTML tags, to style the cards)

 ###  The alert message
 The index API (/) has a late loan check so when in case of a late loan it would notify the worker about late loan that went into effect.